rajeshpleti/SITHARAMA/elysiumanalytics.md

 ## 9. Drill Down Alerts    <span id="drilldownalerts"><span>

 The Alerts data is displayed  like Event Time Minutes in UTC is displayed ,Src_ Username, Alert Type(alert names),Alert Desc(description of the alerts),Alert_ABBR_NM_ Nm(alert abbreviation),Alert Count(the count of a particular alert in a particular event time).
+It shows information about  alerts,ID,Parent Alert ID,user name,source,IP’ s of both source and destination, Hostname.

 ![alertdashboard4](alertdashboard4.PNG)